Dhei-vid/Dhei-vid/README.md

 *   🚀  I'm currently working on [Cara E-Commerce Site](https://e-commerce-cara.netlify.app/)
 *   🧠  I'm currently taking a course on React on Udemy.
 *   🤝  I'm open to collaborating on Interesting Web Applications and internship positions for Frontend Web Development.
-*   ⚡  The dream is to be a FullStack developer and I am working towards it.
+*   ⚡  The dream is to be a FullStack developer.

 ### Skills